‘Don’t be a sheep’: Sheriffs rebel against new statewide mask requirements

 Few of the people cheering on Snaza covered their faces either, according to video of the scene taken by the Daily Chronicle of Centralia, Wash.
 Indeed, the words on a billboard above the crowd seemed to capture their feeling about the pandemic: “Oh, no!
 A virus.
 Quick — burn the bill of rights.”

 With coronavirus infections rapidly spreading across the American South and West and more states making masks a requirement, dozens of sheriffs like Snaza are staging a rebellion against state governments.
-An adherence to their interpretation of Constitution, they say, comes before any kind of public health advice.
+Sticking to their interpretation of Constitution, they say, comes before any kind of public health advice.

 Since April, the Centers for Disease Control and Prevention has said people should cover their faces in public to stop the spread of the coronavirus, which has killed more than 122,000 people in the United States to date.
 But Snaza said he did not believe masks were effective, arguing they should be optional instead.

-“My frustration is we continue to listen to the governor’s requests without asking questions, without saying: ‘Well wait a minute, there’s the other side to this,'" Snaza told Oregon Public Broadcasting.
+“My frustration is we continue to listen to the governor’s requests without asking questions, without saying: ‘Well wait a minute, there’s the other side to this,' " Snaza told Oregon Public Broadcasting.

 He is far from alone.
 In Nevada and North Carolina on Thursday, multiple sheriffs said their Democratic governors’ mask requirements were “unconstitutional and unenforceable.”
 After five California counties ignored a similar directive, Gov. Gavin Newsom (D) threatened to withhold state funds.
 Another Washington state sheriff called Inslee an “idiot.”